chrischne/christian-schneider-cv/_employment/unine.md

 from: 2003
 to: 2004
 position: Java Developer
-institution: Department of Plant Ecology, University of Neuchâtel (CH)
+institution: University of Neuchâtel, Department of Plant Ecology (CH)
 ---

 Developed a spatial simulation environment.